 RTI's national general purpose sample consists of 100 primary sampling units across the U. S. subdivided into 960 sample points.
-The goals of the National Assessment of Educational Progress (NAEP) are to provide census-like information that describes the knowledge, skills, and attitudes of America's young people, and to measure changes in these attributes over time.
-A project of the Education Commission of the States funded by the U.S. Office of Education, the assessment includes written, oral, and demonstration exercises administered to students in all sections of the country.
+E The goals of the National Assessment of Educational Progress (NAEP) are to provide census-like information that describes the knowledge, skills, and attitudes of America's young people, and to measure changes in these attributes over time.
+A project of the Education Commission of the States funded by the U.S. Department of Health, Education and Welfare, the assessment includes written, oral, and demonstration exercises administered to students in all sections of the country.
 It covers ages 9, 13, and 17.

 RTI statistical scientists and survey specialists have assisted with NAEP planning and implementation since 1966.
 They National assessment of educational progress design the necessary sample surveys, specify procedures for identifying randomly selected individuals to be assessed, and are responsible for exercise administration and data collection.
 About 100,000 young people in the three age groups are assessed each year in two of ten subjects.
 The same two subjects are repeated with the same age groups at five-year intervals.
 Results obtained in the successive cycles provide comparisons by which changes in educational attainment can be measured.
 Assessment results are analyzed by the Education Commission's NAEP staff, and reported for the U.S. as a whole and for the nation's four major geographic regions.
-Art and science are two of the ten NAEP assessment subjects.
-Others are career and occupational development, citizenship, literature, mathematics, music, reading, social studies, and writing.